Spilostethus hospes

-The Darth Maul bug (Spilostethus hospes), is a species of seed bug found in Asia, Australasia, and Oceania.
-Its common name is a reference to the Star Wars character Darth Maul, who shares similar markings.
-It is sometimes referred to as the Milkweed Bug in Australia because it feeds on Milkweed plants, however the Large Milkweed bug refers to a different species - Oncopelltus fasciatus.
+Spilostethus hospes is a species of seed bug found in Asia, Australasia, and Oceania.
+It is sometimes referred to as the milkweed bug in Australia because it feeds on milkweed plants, however the large milkweed bug refers to a different species - Oncopelltus fasciatus.
 The two bugs both fall under the family of Lygaeidae and exhibit similar markings and behaviours.
-Large Milkweed bugs however, are found in North America, unlike the Darth Maul Bug.
+Large milkweed bugs however, are found in North America.
 The distribution of the two bugs, and respective differing taxonomies suggest they are different species.

 Taxonomy

-The Darth Maul Bug falls under the order of Hemiptera – ‘true bugs’.
+Spilostethus hospes falls under the order of Hemiptera – ‘true bugs’.
 They are unique amongst insects in having their mouthparts formed into a piercing beak or 'rostrum', used to suck juices from plants or other animals.
 The bug falls under the family Lygaeidae, which are distinguished by their oval or elongate shape, and impunctate bodies.
-All bugs in this family are either dark brown or brightly coloured, and like many others of the subfamily Lygaeinae, Darth Maul Bugs have distinct red/orange markings, as well as four segmented antennae.
-The bugs' genus Spilostethus is derived from the Greek words ‘spilos’ meaning spot or stain and 'stethos' meaning chest.
-Thus, spilostethus roughly translates to spotted chest, describing the patterned thorax region of bugs that fall under this genus.
-Finally, the species name ‘hospes’ derives from the latin word for guest.
-In the case of Spilostethus hospes, this refers to the species feeding off a plant, making themselves a 'guest' on their host plant.
+All bugs in this family are either dark brown or brightly coloured, and like many others of the subfamily Lygaeinae, S. hospes has distinct red/orange markings, as well as four segmented antennae.